 My videos got 50,856 views in 2019, which is very impressive for me!
 The most viewers came from the UK (32.5%), USA (15.3%) and Germany (4.5%).
 The videos that got 1,000 views or above had an interesting mix of my adventures out and about, disability awareness and entertainment from across the past few years:

 - Fashion Show – Latex & Apparel – Alexandra Palace (12,509 views) – I unlisted this some time ago, as it doesn’t fit the tone of my channel any more.
 It was from my first year in London in 2017, when I was being very random, exploring all sorts of weird, wonderful, random things.
 But it is on various playlists, forums and websites as well, hence it still gets traffic.
 Note: This video has since been deleted altogether, which was always my final intention once the view count fell low enough.

 - My DVD & Blu-ray Collection Part 4 – TV Shows (4,391 views) – This video in the series from 2016 appears to have had a big boost in views from people searching for Only Fools And Horses DVDs, which is nice.
-Note: This video has since been deleted, as I’ve posted a more up to date video of my collection.
+Note: This video has since been deleted, as it became very out of date.

 - Living With Nystagmus (3,403 views) – Very happy with that, I’m glad this 2016 video is still getting attention.